ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/private_indicators.rst

 Private Indicators
 ------------------

-.. warning: In order to mark an Indicator as private, the ThreatConnect instance of ThreatConnect needs to have the ``privateIndicatorsEnabled`` configuration selected.
+.. warning:: In order to mark an Indicator as private, the ThreatConnect instance of ThreatConnect needs to have the ``privateIndicatorsEnabled`` configuration selected.
 This can be modified under System Settings.

-.. note: Custom Indicators cannot be marked as private.
+.. note:: Custom Indicators cannot be marked as private.
 Only Address, Email Address, File, Host, and URL Indicators can be marked as private.

 Retrieving Private Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^